 Gallery: The gallery has benched seating rather than individual seats, but there are numbers on the floor so you can see where on the bench you should sit.

 There is a hearing loop at the venue for patrons who are hard of hearing.
-The system works best in the Courtoom Stalls and Central Gallery.
+The system works best in the Courtoom Stalls and Central Gallery and can be obtained from our Front of House team.

 There is space in front/under seats in the Stalls for assistance animals to sit without blocking aisles, which are sometimes used by the cast to enter/exit the stage.